0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 https://docs.shuttle.rs/examples/shuttle-next

 notes:
+Another extremely new project is Shuttle Next.

-Shuttle-next is a batteries-included, WASM-based backend web-framework.
+Next is a batteries-included, WASM-based backend web-framework.
 Based on Axum and Hyper, but with the isolation and built-in containerisation of webassembly.

 Wasm is the lightest container format we have, and we're starting to see it used more and more on the server, as shuttle are doing here.